Underwood, Newport: Amenities

 The Leisure Centre was considered to be one of the best leisure centres in the area, even though it has no swimming pool.
 In fact it was widely known as one of the first in Wales.
 It was built from funding provided by Richard Thomas and Baldwins, when the steelworks was constructed, built on land donated to the community by local farmer, Mr. Weeks, and still covered by a covenant on the land by the original donor.
 However, there are moves to change this donation to build upon the land, of which the local residents are ardently opposed to.

-Within the Llanmartin area, a large man-made reservoir is located.
-This reservoir is built on Waltwood Hill.
-It consists of four lagoons which contain Grey water.
+Within the Llanmartin area, on Waltwood Hill, is a large man-made reservoir.
+It consists of four lagoons which contain grey water.
 This water is used at the Llanwern steelworks.
-It remains private property and is off-limits to the public.
+The reservoir remains private property and is off-limits to the public.

-Also, Pencoed Castle is situated nearby.
-A small hamlet of Llanmartin consists of farms and a number of houses — the Old Barn Llanmartin is an old circa 1800 barn converted to a local public house serving quality food and drink.
+Pencoed Castle is also situated nearby.
+A small hamlet of Llanmartin consists of farms and a number of houses — the Old Barn Llanmartin is a circa 1800 barn converted to a public house.
 Within St. Martin's church is a tomb of the ancestors from Pencoed Castle.